Understanding Search Results

 - Any tags added to the article

-- The first few thousand characters of the article body
+- The article body

 - We generate a few keywords from the body automatically